pyepics/pyepics/doc/overview.rst

     '/home/epics/scratch/'

-Of course,character waveforms are not always used for long strings, but can also hold byte array data, such as comes from some detectors and devices.
+Of course,character waveforms are not always used for long strings, but can also hold byte array data, such as may come from some detectors and devices.

 :func:`caput`
 ~~~~~~~~~~~~~~~~